pmunts/muntsos/README.txt

     to MuntsOS see how a Raspberry Pi 5 Model B would hold up drawing power from the Dell tower's front panel USB-A receptacle.

+-   9 January 2025 -- Another big milestone for the Orange Pi Zero 2W:
+    USB Gadget support is working.

+    The Orange Pi Zero 2W has two USB-C receptacles.
+If you orient the board vertically, with the micro-SD socket at the top, the 40-pin expansion bus on the right, and the HDMI and USB-C receptacles on the left, the bottom USB-C receptacle (labeled TYPEC1 on the schematic diagram) is the peripheral or slave USB port and the one above it (labeled TYPEC2 on the schematic diagram) is the host or master USB port.
+You can supply power to either USB-C receptacle, but you will almost always want to use the lower one for power and tethering and the upper one for USB devices.

+    The default Orange Pi Zero 2W /boot/config.txt leaves the USB Gadget controller disabled.
+You can enable it by changing the OPTIONS word in /boot/config.txt to 0x132C for a USB HID gadget, 0x032E for USB Ethernet gadget, or 0x03AC for a USB serial port gadget.

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development